Places to go in North Devon

 On the outskirts of the town you will find a selection of large supermarkets and a leisure centre complex.

 Things to do

 For surf lovers, we have plenty of surfing beaches nearby in Woolacombe, Croyde and Saunton.
+All of these beaches have excellent conditions for surfers with lifeguards on duty from Easter through to the end of September.
 Wetsuits and boards can be hired locally and there are plenty of surf schools offering lessons for all abilities.